Green-m/green-hat-suite/README.md

 ```

 Notice:
 Please use ruby 2.2.x or above,otherwise it could cause some error.
+***You must install metasploit before start!***

 ## Start green-hat-suite
 ```